qvipin/ctf/ncl/NCL_GYM_Writeup.md

     4. The flag was obtained after approximately 2 hours.

 ### Kali Linux (Hard)
 - The user **hollie** had a password cracked using the UNIX EPOCH, which revealed the date **2021-11-03**.
+The salt is `/WzixhAsn8sdXhCquYzh01` and the hash digest is `KZlio78LilItobsx/17ecFf1e2SbsduhP1sZEWuHrL4`.
 The cracking was performed by adding the shadow line with the password and executing the following command:
 ```bash
 ┌──(hollie㉿kali)-[~]
 └─$ john hash.txt --format=crypt